This Osaka Travel Guide helps you make the most of your two days in the city. It features a well-crafted itinerary and a detailed budget for the trip.

 Budget for Osaka Trip

 In 2022, I spent P 29,257.50 for two days and three nights in Osaka.
-However, costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for your next trip.
+However, the costs may still vary depending on your travel lifestyle.
+Read ‘35 Excellent Tips to Save Money on Travel.’

 Below is the Osaka travel guide budget for your reference.